 How long does the process take?

 There is no set time for the process, each assignment is treated on a case-by-case basis, but there is a requirement to fulfil certain criteria when making the application to assign intellectual property away from the Crown.
-The requestor must satisfy the Keeper, who is responsible for the administration of Crown copyright and database rights under Letters Patent from His Majesty the King, that there is a clear need for the assignment and it will not undermine the policies or activities of HMG.
+The requestor must satisfy the Keeper, who is responsible for the administration of Crown copyright and database rights under Letters Patent granted by Her Late Majesty Queen Elizabeth II, that there is a clear need for the assignment and it will not undermine the policies or activities of HMG.